pwgbots/linny-r/README.md

 > does not work, remove _all_ Linny-R software from your machine, and then
 > install it anew, following the procedure described above.

+#### Updating to the latest version of Linny-R

+When a newer version has beeh released, Linny-R will prompt you to update automatically.
+Click on the link in this prompt to see the release notes on GitHub and find out about new features and bug fixes.

+> [!NOTE]
+> The built-in updating function of Linny-R will _not_ automatically upgrade
+> to a new major version.
+To update from a version like 1.9.x to a version
+> like 2.0.x, you have to open a command line interface (`Command Prompt`
+> or `Terminal`), change to your Linny-R directory, and then type
+> `npm install linny-r@2`.
+This should perform the upgrade.
+You can then
+> launch Linny-R as usual by typing `linny-r` (Windows) or `./linny-r.command`
+> (macOS).

 #### Installing and using an earlier version of Linny-R